ahprh12/Ocean-Speedway-Golf-GPS/README.md

-# Kramerica Golf GPS Web App
+# Ocean Speedway Golf GPS Web App
 A simple and straightforward golf gps web app built on python flask and javascript for your everyday amateur golfer and developer.

 Why not use something way more simpler?